 open/close all folders

-On the other hand, you can approach safely at night, which makes Link harder for them to see, while making it easier for Link to spot them, since their eyes glow at night.
-You can also douse torches with the gale boomerang, providing Link with more cover.
-And several of the guards who normally patrol the compound will be asleep.
-You can either snipe them or, if you're good, walk on by.
+- If stealth is preferred, Link can enter the compound at night and get much closer to the lookouts without alarming them.
+The darkness makes Link harder to spot, while making it easier for Link to spot (and snipe) the lookouts since their eyes glow at night.
+Link can also douse torches with the gale boomerang, providing him with additional cover.
+Also, several of the guards who normally patrol the compound will be asleep.
+Link can either snipe them or, if you're good, sneak on by.

 - The video game adaptation of The Amazing Spider-Man allows the player to have plenty of opportunities to stealth-KO any opponents who don't see them, and is the easiest way to dispose of enemies as opposed to a normal battle.

 - In Metroid: Zero Mission, when you reach the Zero Suit sequence, you have the option of using complete stealth if you have the right skills.
-Being spotted only affects the background music for the rest of the sequence (you can't kill enemies, only briefly stun them).
+Being spotted affects the background music for the rest of the sequence (you can't kill enemies, only briefly stun them).
+It also means the Space Pirates will be actively running after you rather than just patrolling, but even then it is possible to get through the section.

-- In Prince of Persia: The Two Thrones you could either sneak up on guards and deliver stealth kills or just run into the fray and beat them senseless with your piece of driftwood, depending on whatever mood you were in.
-Similarly there were also Press X To Stealth Kill sequences where if you hit all the right buttons you'd get a rather flashy stealth-kill scene while if you messed it up you'd be spotted and have to fight reinforcements.
+- In Prince of Persia: The Two Thrones you can either sneak up on guards and deliver stealth kills or just run into the fray and hack them to bits, depending on whatever mood you're in.
+Similarly there are also Press X To Stealth Kill sequences where, if you hit all the right buttons, you get a rather flashy stealth kill scene, while if you mess it up, you are spotted and have to fight reinforcements.

 - In Batman: Arkham Asylum, in most of the areas, if you feel lucky, you can bring down all the nearby mooks with violent means.
 However, stealth is safer, especially when gun-toting enemies are around.